gvwilson/thirdbit/src/fiction/iffy/index.md

 "That's better.
 Do you know where you are?"*

-*"Her heart has stopped," Fourth said calmly.
-The whole world pitched sideways as something jolted Iffy's chest.
+*The whole world pitched sideways as something jolted Iffy's chest.
 She screamed as she tumbled onto the deck.
 Second and Third landed in a tangle beside beside her.
 Ice-cold sea water crashed down on top of them.
 Iffy screamed again as the slosh dragged her and her olders against the taffrail.*

-*"Unacceptable," Second said firmly.
+*"Her heart has stopped," Fourth said calmly.
 "We will try an alternative framing."*

 *Iffy sipped her tea.